Dvorson/omdbflix/README.md

 ## Trade-offs and Considerations

-- **Local Storage for Favorites**: Used localStorage for simplicity.
-In a production environment, we would implement user authentication and store favorites in a database.
+- **SQLite for Favorites**: Implemented SQLite to store user favorites in a database, providing persistent storage across sessions and devices.
+In a production environment, we might consider migrating to a more scalable database solution like PostgreSQL or MongoDB.
 - **Environment Setup**: Development environment uses local Redis.
 Production would use managed Redis service.
 - **API Caching Strategy**: Implemented different TTLs for search (10 min) vs details (24 hours) based on data volatility.